This article may contain compensated links. See our full disclosure here

 Acqualagna in Le Marche has not one but three truffle festivals.
 In winter there is a regional black truffle fair, held in late February.
 Later in the year is the regional black summer truffle fair in late July.
 The most popular is the National White Truffle Fair, which runs for two weeks during late October and early November.

 In Tuscany, you can attend the San Miniato National White Truffle Market.
 The medieval hill town hosts this fair during November weekends, where visitors can taste fresh white truffles.
 A great introduction to all things truffle, this festival features crafts and entertainment as well as food stalls.
-Local restaurants also get in on the act, offering truffle menus with reasonably priced specialities.
+Local restaurants also get in on the act, offering truffle menus with reasonably priced specialties.

 Italian dishes made with truffles